Understanding Bash Variables and Environment in Linux

 echo $PATH

-# Add a directory to the PATH (temporary, for current session only)
+# Add directory to PATH (temporary)

-export PATH=$PATH:/home/user/bin
+export PATH=$PATH:/usr/local/myapp/bin

 Variable Operations and Manipulations